ClojureCivitas/clojurecivitas.github.io/README.md

 2. make and commit changes in a new branch
 3. push the branch to your fork
 4. and then open a pull request on GitHub to propose merging your changes into the Civitas main branch.

+Please contact @timothypratley if you are having any difficulty submitting a notebook.

 ### Building the database